gvelatini/Data-Products-Week-3/README.md

 ####earthquakes.html

-Leaflet map highlighting ballet companies in NYC.
+plotly map representing worldwide earthquake activity in 2016.
 The map includes

 - Variable radius circle markers
 - hover over markers to see location and magnitude